BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 - The **2 biggest benefits** of reactive programming are **a unified API** and **functional composition**
 - The **2 biggest constraints** of reactive programming are **a lot of headaches** and a **steep learning curve**

-You can find the source-code of the examples as well as all resources on [github](https://github.com/BioPhoton/blog-how-to-avoid-observables-in-angular)
+You can find the source code of the examples as well as all resources on [github](https://github.com/BioPhoton/blog-how-to-avoid-observables-in-angular)